 Robotic Grinding and Finishing

-Metal and plastic finishing is one of the most unpopular jobs in manufacturing.
+Material removal is one of the most unpopular jobs in manufacturing.
 It is generally hard, heavy work that is also dirty and hazardous.
-For this reason manufacturers struggle to get workers to fill positions that involve grinding, deburring and finishing.
-But robotic grinding and finishing can do these jobs exceptionally well, removing excess material from machined parts quickly and efficiently.
+For this reason, manufacturers struggle to get workers to fill positions that involve grinding, deburring and finishing.
+But robots can do these jobs exceptionally well, removing excess material from machined or cast parts quickly and efficiently.
 Not only will a robot save production time and reduce overall costs, it will also reduce the serious health and safety risks associated with particles getting into workers’ eyes and metal dust penetrating the lungs.

-Robotic can be fitted with end-of-arm tools that will enable them to execute any form of grinding, buffing and polishing required.
-They can be programed to apply just enough pressure for the job, so that the integrity of each piece is retained and all work pieces kept beautifully uniform.
+Robots are programed to apply just enough pressure for the job, so that the integrity of each piece is retained and all work pieces kept beautifully uniform.
 If there isn’t enough pressure, time and materials are wasted, while too much pressure can ruin a part.
-With properly programed force control a robot will always maintain a constant force while deburring, buffing and polishing, unlike a human who sometimes cannot help adding a little extra pressure, particularly when he can’t see what he is doing.
+With properly programed force control a robot will always maintain a constant force while deburring, buffing and polishing, unlike a human who while flexible, is not consistent.

-When building automation cells or systems that will suit your needs, we use all the tricks of the trade we have learnt over time.
+When building automation cells or systems that will suit your needs, we use all the tricks of the trade we have learned over time.

 We will build the: